What is inflammation and when is it bad?

 The polyunsaturated fats, omega-3 and omega-6 fatty acids, have also been studied for their roles in inflammation.
 Many studies have shown that having a high ratio of omega-3 to omega-6 fatty acids can lead to a reduction in human and rodent inflammation.
 Based on these studies, a popular guideline is to feed pets a diet that is higher in omega-3 and lower in omega-6, which is often accomplished with fish or krill oil supplementation.
 However, a study that intentionally fed healthy cats a diet low in omega-3 for 3 months did not lead to higher levels of inflammation.
 Although it is recommended to increase your cat’s intake of omega-3 fatty acids, you may not have to worry about this if your cat is healthy.

 Finally, your cat could be allergic to a specific food ingredient like beef, dairy or fish.
 Many allergic reactions also trigger fur loss, itchiness and/or skin irritation, so if your cat has these symptoms, you should consult with your veterinarian.
-Once your veterinarian rules out other potential allergens (like fleas and aerosols), you can try an elimination diet to identify the source of inflammation.
+Once your veterinarian rules out other potential environmental allergens (like fleas and aerosols), you can try an elimination diet to see if you can identify the source of inflammation.

 Feeding habits that lead to inflammation